cwallervand/javascript-ecosystem-presentation/README.md

 * Run `python -m SimpleHTTPServer 8080`
 * Open http://localhost:8080/index.html

+This version is an example of how JavaScript was included in an application back in the days.
+All the necessary scripts are included (in correct order) in index.html

 ## 2-npm
 * Run `npm install`
 * Run `python -m SimpleHTTPServer 8080`
 * Open http://localhost:8080/index.html

+This version uses npm to maintain third party JavaScript.
+In index.html we now reference React and ReactDOM from `node_modules` instead of some CDN on the internet.
+If we update React though we still need to make changes to the index.html as well.

+**Changed files:**

+* index.html
+* package.json

 ## 3-webpack-bundling
 * Run `npm install`